 Housing costs in Merrimack are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Hampshire.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Merrimack is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Merrimack is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Merrimack is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Merrimack who work in office and administrative support (13.87%), sales jobs (13.82%), and management occupations (11.89%).

 Also of interest is that Merrimack has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Merrimack telecommute to their jobs.
-Overall, about 7.47% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 7.47% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The citizens of Merrimack are among the most well-educated in the nation: 42.33% of adults in Merrimack have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.